wp-cli/extension-command/README.md

 		If set, the command will overwrite any installed version of the plugin, without prompting for confirmation.

 	[--ignore-requirements]
-:If set, the command will install the plugin while ignoring any WordPress or PHP version requirements specified by the plugin authors.
+		If set, the command will install the plugin while ignoring any WordPress or PHP version requirements specified by the plugin authors.

 	[--activate]
 		If set, the plugin will be activated immediately after install.